MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Introduction

 \IEEEpubidadjcol

-At the same time, diffusion-based approaches condition the generation process on both appearance and motion by incorporating the reference image along with dynamic cues \cite{zeng2023face,du2023dae,stypulkowski2024diffused}.
-Leveraging the generative power of latent diffusion models combined with conditional guidance, these methods enable the direct synthesis of animation videos as well as high identity consistency.
-In particular, human body animation leverages diffusion models to synthesize controllable animation videos by animating a reference image conditioned on a sequence of poses or skeletons \cite{ren2020deep,zhang2022unsupervised,hu2024animate}.
+On the other hand, diffusion-based approaches condition the generation process on both appearance and motion by incorporating the reference image along with dynamic cues \cite{zeng2023face,du2023dae,stypulkowski2024diffused}.
+These methods enable the direct synthesis of animation videos as well as high identity consistency by leveraging the generative power of latent diffusion models combined with conditional guidance.
+In particular, human body animations usually condition on a sequence of poses or skeletons \cite{ren2020deep,zhang2022unsupervised,hu2024animate} to animate a reference image and synthesize controllable animation videos.
 However, these methods often lack accurate facial expression transfer, as the facial landmarks in the skeleton representation are insufficient to precisely capture detailed expression changes.
 As shown the Champ \cite{zhu2024champ} model in Fig. \ref{fig:demo}, which uses landmarks to describe face, fails to accurately capture and transfer facial expression dynamics due to the sparsity of facial landmarks.
-In contrast, 3D parametric face models offer the ability to disentangle identity, expression, pose, and lighting, while preserving high-fidelity reconstruction of each factor \cite{jiang20183d,lou2021real}.
+Moreover, when there are significant geometric differences between the source and driving faces, such as variations in camera distance or facial shape, using landmarks or contours from the driving video can lead to shape inconsistencies in the reenacted face relative to the source.
+As shown in the third example of Fig. \ref{fig:demo}, the image synthesized by Champ \cite{zhu2024champ} appears noticeably broader than the reference, indicating a distortion in body shape preservation.
+In contrast, 3D parametric face models offer the ability to disentangle face shape from expressions and poses, which implies that the source face shape can be effectively combined with the expression and pose dynamics of the driving input. \cite{jiang20183d,lou2021real}.
 This facilitates a more convenient and direct transfer of expressions and poses during inference.
-Therefore, inspired by the advanced methodologies such as Aniportrait \cite{wei2024aniportrait} and DiffusionAvatars \cite{kirschstein2024diffusionavatars}, the aim of this paper is to further optimize head pose and facial expression guidance mechanisms for high-quality of video face reenactment.
+Nevertheless, even with 3D parametric models, many approaches continue to employ 3D-projected landmarks for motion guidance \cite{wei2024aniportrait,yang2022face2face}, thereby limiting the accuracy of expression transfer.
+Therefore, based on a more accurate and appropriate 3D representation as motion guidance, the aim of this paper is to further optimize facial expression guidance and face shape preservation mechanisms for high-quality of video face reenactment.